 Tip: Braking skills are essential in mountain biking

-When descending down a slope, the front wheel carries more weight and is hence recommended for braking, however, this should be done carefully to avoid being thrown over the handlebars.
-Alternatively you can shift your weight to the rear wheel and use it to break safely.
+When descending a slope, the front wheel carries more weight and is hence recommended for braking, however, this should be done carefully to avoid being thrown over the handlebars.
+Alternatively, you can shift your weight to the rear wheel and use it to break safely.

 Last Word About Mountain Biking For Beginners

 If mountain biking is a sport with which you're interested in investing, talk to local bike shops and experts, study your area's local maps and trails, and don't be afraid to get out there and give mountain biking a try!